 The question hung in the air for what seemed like an eternity to me.
 My companion was not close to the mission president.
 In fact, he had been a ringleader among a subculture of disobedient missionaries.
 But he was a better person at heart than he had been on his mission.
 That’s why I tried to appeal to his better angels.
 I think he wanted to change, though I didn’t know it at the time.

-I consider this companion one of my most important converts.
-I lifted him.
-But he also lifted me as I looked for the good in him.
+I consider my companion’s late-mission conversion to be one of the most important conversions I was involved in during my mission.
+I lifted him, but he also lifted me as I looked for the good in him.
 I learned how to speak Portuguese from his near-native fluency in the language.
 I learned how to interact with and love people from his easy, friendly, loving ways.
 We ascended together.
 He finished his mission on a higher plane than ever before.

 I wonder what would have happened to my brother and your companion if we had not been willing to reach out in love, as difficult as this was at the time?

-President Tanner: That question reminds me of the story Pres.
+J: That question reminds me of the story Pres.
 Dallin H. Oaks told in the most recent General Conference about the squirrel who was being stalked by an Irish setter.
-A group of students quietly watched the dog move in closer and closer until he pounced on the squirrel grabbing it in his mouth.
+A group of students silently watched the dog move in closer and closer until he pounced on the squirrel, grabbing it in his mouth.
 Anyone could have warned the squirrel, but no one did.
-Yet the bystanders were horrified when the dog killed the squirrell.
+Yet the bystanders, who did nothing to prevent it, were horrified when the dog killed the squirrel.

-President Tanner: I agree.
-This revelation is key to exercising righteous lateral leadership and leadership in general.
+J: I agree.
+This revelation is key to exercising righteous, loving lateral leadership and leadership in general.
 It is worth pausing on the words you quoted.
 Let’s talk about some of the words.

 First SHARPNESS.
 I think of this as the need for clarity rather than anger.
 Yes, Christ cleansed the temple with a whip, but more characteristically he lifted up the woman in adultery with compassion and forgiveness and quietly told her to sin no more.
 Yes, the Prophet, Joseph, rebuked the guards in his prison when provoked by their blasphemy and prompted by the Spirit, but the sharpness we are more normally called to exercise in everyday life is better illustrated by President Spencer W. Kimball when he lay prostrate on a hospital gurney.
 While wheeling President Kimball out of the operating room, a medical orderly stumbled, provoking him to curse and profane several names of God.
 Still weak from surgery, President Kimball nevertheless spoke sharp clarity but with love:

-Sister Tanner: Let me talk about “betimes” and “when moved upon by the Holy Ghost.”
+S: BETIMES & MOVED UPON BY THE HOLY GHOST: Let me talk about “betimes” and “when moved upon by the Holy Ghost.”
 “Betimes” is an old-fashioned, archaic word.
 It literally means early.
-It is best to try to lift and help others before things get out of hand; to reach out to rescue and save before the squirrell is in the setter’s mouth.
+It is best to try to lift and help others before things get out of hand; to reach out to rescue and save before the squirrel is in the setter’s mouth.
 Our former Edgemont Stake President often said, when we say something corrective early, it comes across as counsel; when we say it late, it comes across as criticism.
 I think this is very wise.

-Sister Tanner: The key to effective lateral leadership and every other kind of Christ-like leadership, is “love unfeigned.”
+S: LOVE UNFEIGNED: The key to effective lateral leadership and every other kind of Christ-like leadership, is “love unfeigned.”
 We must live and speak the truth in love, “love unfeigned.”
 Others must know our love for them and for the Lord is real, stronger than the cords of death.
 They must feel that we are about lifting, helping, not judging but loving.
 Sometimes this will mean simply trying to be a light.
 It will mean living the gospel and keeping our promises.
-Our examples will certainly by one of our best and most effective sermons.
+Our examples will certainly be one of our best and most effective sermons.

-President Tanner: In addition to the principles of lateral leadership in D&C 121, I would add one more before we close.
+J. In addition to these principles of loving lateral leadership in D&C 121, I would add one more before we close.
 It is found in both the New Testament and the Doctrine and Covenants.
 The Lord says that if someone offends us, we should talk about it privately with the person.
 This reduces defensiveness and increases the possibility of open conversation and change.
-“If he shall hear thee,” Jesus says, “thou has gained thy brother” (see Matt.
+“If he shall hear thee,” Jesus says, “thou hast gained thy brother” (see Matt.
 18:15 and D&C 42:88)

 Now let us conclude by expressing our love and bearing our testimonies of what we have taught.

 Brothers and Sisters: let us live together in unity and love—bound by our covenants and promises, motivated by pure love, lifting and helping each other progress along the covenant path as we strive to return to our Heavenly Father as His worthy sons and daughters.
-May we all practice the principle of “I lift thee, and thee lift me” so that we may all ascend together.
+May we all practice the principle of loving lateral leadership articulated so beautifully in the phrase “I lift thee, and thee lift me” so that we may all ascend together.